-Fairfax County, as a member of the Northern Virginia Transportation Commission (NVTC), and in cooperation with the Potomac and Rappahannock Transportation Commission (PRTC), participates in the development of plans, budgets, agreements and capital projects for the operation of the Virginia Railway Express (VRE) commuter rail service.
+Fairfax County, as a member of the Northern Virginia Transportation Commission (NVTC), and in cooperation with the Potomac and Rappahannock Transportation Commission (PRTC), participates in the development of plans, budgets, agreements and capital projects for the operation of the Virginia Railway Express (VRE) commuter service.
 VRE operates peak period service on the CSX Transportation line from Fredericksburg to Union Station and on the Norfolk Southern Railway line from Manassas to Union Station.
 Fairfax County has five stations operating in the system.
 Each of these facilities includes parking lots, station platforms, fare equipment and user amenities.

 VRE has completed a strategic plan, the Virginia Railway Express - Phase I Strategic Plan, June 2002, which outlines short-term, medium and long-range capital needs.
-Phase II was completed in May 2004.
+Phase I was completed in May 2004.
 This phase of the plan discusses the long-term capital and equipment needs for the VRE system, as well as various expansion options and their associated capital needs requirements.
+VRE is currently focusing on Phase II improvements.
 Ridership in the VRE system, including Fairfax County, is averaging close to 15,500 daily riders.
 More parking, rail cars, new stations and station improvements, rolling stock storage and track improvements are needed to keep pace with the demand.
 Details of these capital improvement needs are outlined in both strategic plan documents.
-All of Fairfax County's VRE stations (Burke Centre, Rolling Road, Lorton, Backlick and Franconia-Springfield) are affected by or will affect the system's Parking is a particular growth. issue for Fairfax County at the Burke Centre and Rolling Road facilities.
-A parking feasibility study for Burke Station was completed in May 2004.
-One of its primary recommendations was to construct a structured parking lot on site.
-The Board Supervisors of endorsed the final draft of the feasibility study with this recommendation on December 8,
+All of Fairfax County's VRE stations (Burke Centre, Rolling Road, Lorton, Backlick and Franconia-Springfield) are affected by or will affect the system's growth.
+Parking has been a particular issue for Fairfax County at the Burke Centre and Rolling Road facilities.
+With the recommendation of a parking feasibility study for Burke Station completed in May 2004, which recommended a structured parking lot on site, construction of a 1290 space garage and 225 surface parking space facility was completed in June 2008.
+Examination of the Rolling Road Station parking lot is continuing to determine what improvements can be implemented at that facility.